nicholasimon/arcade_game_golang/README.md

 # arcade_game_golang
-An almost complete arcade shooter with roguelike random level generation called Spl@ta made with go/golang and raylib .
+An almost complete arcade shooter with roguelike random level generation called <b>spl@ta</b> made with go/golang and raylib .
 The game is just about playable though there are a lot of fixes needed to complete.

 <br /><br />
 <img src="splata1.png" border="0" width="90%" />